Real estate firm pays dividends to shareholders

-Landbrick Properties and Investment Limited, a fast-rising property company has announced it will be paying dividends to its shareholders.
+Landbrick Properties and Investment Limited, a property investment company has announced it will be paying dividends to its shareholders.

-The Stakeholders summit which was held on Friday 13, October 2023, at the Company’s Lagos office, Ajah saw all the Stakeholders of Landbrick properties present and also being paid their dividends as realtors and spectators from diverse industries witnessed the payday.
+The dividend payout is a significant sign of confidence in Landbrick’s financial health.
+The company has been profitable since its inception and has been reinvesting its earnings into growing its business.
+However, with the company now in a more mature stage, the board of directors has decided to begin paying dividends to shareholders.

-Prior to this summit, Femi Austine, the managing director of Landbrick Properties had promised that all investors and stakeholders who invest in the Buy-to-sell schemes would get back their capital, return on investment (ROI) and even bonuses as the company resells the properties for their clients.
+“In fulfilment of our promise, we paid all investors and Stakeholders their scheduled dividend to intimate the second phase of the scheme,” Femi Austine, the managing director of Landbrick Properties said in a statement seen by BusinessDay.

 The real estate firm pledged to transform the industry through massive reach to sensitize people against the usual mentality of having so much capital before one can participate in real estate investment.